ManeLippert/Ultimate-Desk-Shelf/README.md

 ### Simularities

-- Fully compatiable with Balolo desk shelf [accessories](https://www.balolo.de/collections/setup-cockpit-accessories)
+- Fully compatible with Balolo desk shelf [accessories](https://www.balolo.de/collections/setup-cockpit-accessories)
 - Placement if the speakers unter the desk shelf
 - Middle section for more storage space